- Distance from Chicago: 140 miles

 When to Go

-It's no surprise that this lakeside resort town sees its small population of less than 2,500 soar during the summer.
+It's no surprise this lakeside resort town sees its small population of less than 1,000 soar during the summer.
 After all, its main beach has been rated one of the best in the country.

 How to Get There

-By car: For this 2-1/2-hour trip, take I-90/94 East toward Detroit and continue on I-90/the Skyway until it meets back with I-94 in Indiana.
-Remember to bring money or your FastPass for steep tolls on the Skyway.
+By car: For this two-and-a-half-hour trip, take I-90/94 East toward Detroit and continue on I-90/the Skyway until it meets back with I-94 in Indiana.
+Remember to bring money or your I-Pass for steep tolls on the Skyway.
 Take I-196 north toward Holland/Grand Rapids and then Exit 36 for Douglas/Saugatuck.

-By train: Driving is really the most practical way to get to Saugatuck/Douglas, but you can catch Amtrak's Pere Marquette service, which runs once a day from Chicago into Holland, Mich., about 12 miles away.
-It's a fairly inexpensive cab ride from Holland to Saugatuck, and once you're there, you can call for Saugatuck's Interurban Transit vans to get you from place to place once you're there.
+By train: Driving is really the most practical way to get to Saugatuck/Douglas, but you can catch Amtrak's Pere Marquette service, which runs once a day from Chicago into Holland, Michigan, about twelve miles away.
+It's a fairly inexpensive cab ride from Holland to Saugatuck, and you can call for Saugatuck's Interurban Transit vans to get you from place to place once you're there.